-- 11.10.1 Lead Teacher recognition will apply to Teachers who have demonstrated and met the Australian Professional Standards for Teachers (APST). - 11.10.2 Teachers who are classified as Step 9 and have held the position for at least 12 months at the School and who do not hold an academic position of added responsibility (i.e. Middle Managers and PARs) are eligible for recognition as a Lead Teacher.
-Any of these Teachers who receive a Co-Curriculum allowance are also eligible for recognition as a Lead Teacher. - 11.10.3 The assessment process will include participation in the annual Professional Review, along with other evidenced documentation that demonstrates the candidate's achievement of the APST Lead Teacher standards.
+- 11.11.1 Internal Lead Teacher recognition will apply to Teachers who have demonstrated and met the Australian Professional Standards for Teachers (APST). - 11.11.2 Teachers who are classified as Step 9 and have held the position for at least 12 months at the School and who do not hold an academic position of added responsibility (i.e. Middle Managers and PARs) are eligible for recognition as an Internal Lead Teacher.
+Any of these Teachers who receive a Co-Curriculum allowance are also eligible for recognition as an Internal Lead Teacher. - 11.11.3 The assessment process will include participation in the annual Professional Review, along with other evidenced documentation that demonstrates the candidate's achievement of the APST Lead Teacher standards.
 The assessment will be undertaken by an appointment panel that will provide a recommendation to the Principal as to whether the candidate has demonstrated the Lead Teacher standards.
-This appointment panel will comprise the Deputy Principal, Dean of Curriculum and Scholarship, Dean of Students, Director of Human Resources, and senior academic staff member nominated by the applicant. - 11.10.4 Teachers who attain Lead Teacher status in accordance with this clause will receive an annual allowance as set out in the Wages Schedule, for the duration of their Lead Teacher status. - 11.10.5 The School acknowledges that teachers who commence employment at the School may have been certified as Highly Accomplished Teacher (HAT) or Lead Teacher in other jurisdictions that operate the Australian Institute for Teaching and School Leadership (AITSL) authorised accreditation procedures.
-The School will recognise such HAT or Lead Teacher Certification in the form of the payment contained in clause 11.10.4 above or by the payment of a higher annual allowance as determined by the School.
+This appointment panel will comprise the Deputy

+- Principal (Academic), Dean of Studies, Dean of Students, Director of Human Resources, and senior Academic staff member nominated by the applicant. - 11.11.4 Teachers who attain Internal Lead Teacher status in accordance with this clause will receive an annual allowance as set out in the Wages Schedule, for the duration of their Internal Lead Teacher status.

+11.12 Highly Accomplished and Lead Teachers